complexlogic/rsgain/README.md

 rsgain should be run on Windows 10 or later for full compatibility, but it can run on Windows versions as early as Vista with some caveats.
 See [Windows Notes](#windows-notes) for more information.

 It is recommended to add the directory to your `Path` system environment variable so you can invoke the program with the `rsgain` command instead of the path to its .exe file.
+1. Use Windows key + R to bring up the run box, then type `sysdm.cpl` and press enter
-In the Windows taskbar search, type "env", then select "Edit the system environment variables".
-In the resulting window, click the "Environment variables" button.
-In the next window under "System variables", select "Path", then press Edit.
-Add the folder that you extracted `rsgain.exe` to in the previous step.
+2. In the resulting window in the "Advanced" tab, click the "Environment variables" button.
+3. In the next window under "System variables", select "Path", then press "Edit".
+4. Add the folder that you extracted `rsgain.exe` to.

 #### Scoop